3D Architectural Rendering Outsourcing Steps

 Remember – this is more than just checking a box.
 The companies you work with and the renderings you deliver say something about your firm.
 Be sure to pick a 3D rendering outsourcing service provider that represents your work and your standards well.

 Finally, don’t forget to read reviews before making your final decision.
 Look for reviews in a Google Business listing and a Facebook page.
 See if there are any complaints filed against them with the BBB.
-Perhaps they have a Houzz account or a listing with the homebuilders association that might shed some light.
-Ask your peers for recommendations, check the reviews, ask for references.
+Perhaps they have a Houzz account or a listing with the Homebuilders Association that might shed some light.
+Ask your peers for recommendations, check the reviews, and ask for references.
 Standard stuff.